 - Preheat oven to 350 degrees.

 - Pour the melted butter into a 9x13 baking pan.
-Set again.
+Set aside.

 - Add the sugar, flour, salt, and baking powder in a medium bowl.
 Whisk to combine.

 - Add in the half and half and vanilla extract in with the dry ingredients.
 Whisk until combined.
 It will be very runny.